nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka new govt to go ahead with ISB deal, Citigroup to manage exchange
+### Sri Lanka new govt proceeds with ISB deal, Citigroup to manage exchange

 *2024-10-04 18:42:00* · [`economynextcom`](https://economynext.com/sri-lanka-new-govt-to-go-ahead-with-isb-deal-citigroup-to-manage-exchange-182363/) · `en`

-ECONOMYNEXT – Sri Lanka will go ahead with a restructure of international sovereign bonds, with final confirmation having come from both the International Monetary Fund and the Official Creditor Committee.
+ECONOMYNEXT – Sri Lanka will go ahead with a deal to restructure sovereign bond reached last month, with final confirmation on compliance with their parameters having come from both the International Monetary Fund and an Official Creditor Committee.

-Sri Lanka said the International Monetary Fund had earlier gave informal confirmation that the sovereign bond agreement in principle (AIP) with the local option was in line with the debt sustainability parameters.
+Sri Lanka said the International Monetary Fund earlier gave informal confirmation that the sovereign bond agreement in principle (AIP) reached in September, with a ‘local option’ domestic banks was in line with the debt sustainability parameters.

-“Following the Presidential Elections held in Sri Lanka on Saturday 21st September and the appointment of the new government on 24th of September, the Sri Lanka authorities confirm their endorsement of the program debt targets and the AIP terms as announced on 19th September and confirm their intention to expedite the implementation of the ISBs restructuring transaction in line with these terms.”

-Citigroup Global Markets has been appointed to manage the bond exchange which is expected to conclude in about 10 weeks.
+Final confirmation was received from both IMF on compliance with its debt sustainability parameters and official creditor committee on comparability of treatment.

 ...